GTPB/ARANGS16/docs/2016-05-11/README.md

 ### Session 1: Recap from yesterday.

-Yesterday we saw how Vagrant and Puppet can automate the creation and configuration of compute environments and how to run analyses inside a VM.
-To capture our understanding of yesterday's progress, we will each make a mindmap with XMind.
-Give it a name that includes your computer (t1, t2, etc.), add the file to your git repository and send us a pull request.
+Yesterday we saw how Vagrant and Puppet can automate the deployment, configuration and provisioning of compute environments and how to run analyses inside a VM.
+To capture our understanding of yesterday's progress, we will each make a mindmap with XMind during the recap.
+We will also share these with each other.
+Do the [assignments](https://github.com/rvosa/arangs2016/blob/master/docs/2016-05-11/mindmap/Worksheet.md) in the mind map folder to share the mind map using a "pull request".
-This way we have all of them together.

 ### Session 2: Building Vagrant boxes.